Blagnac: History

+The Hôtel de Ville was completed in summer 1992.

 Geography

 The river Touch forms part of the commune's southern border, then flows into the Garonne, which forms all of its eastern border.

 38% percent of the area is made up of green spaces, mainly along the river Garonne and in parks.

 Economy

 Airbus and ATR have their head offices in Blagnac.
 Mecachrome, a diversified precision engineering company with extensive experience in motorsport, has its headquarters in the commune.

 Education

 Blagnac has a student capacity of 5,500 in seven nurseries (écoles maternelles), five primary schools, two high schools/junior high schools (collèges), one sixth form college/senior high school (lycée), and a private school.